UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/6_WritingScripts.md

 *Interpret the final triplet?
 What are these permissions indicating, and for whom?*

-As you can see, the `x` flag has not been set in any of the triplets, so this file is not executable as a script yet.
+As you can see, the `x` flag has not been set in any of the triplets, so this file is yet not executable as a script.
-To do this, we simply need to set the `x` flag, then we'll look again using long-listing format.
+To do this, we simply need to set the `x` flag using the `chmod` command, then we'll look again using long-listing format.

 ```
 chmod +x wellDone.sh